Bayesian Optimization for Function-Valued Responses under Min-Max Criteria: Discussion and Conclusion

 Practically, the methodology offers clear benefits for engineering and scientific applications.
-In metaphotonic design, it identifies geometries that maintain high scattering response across the entire wavelength range rather than only on average.
+In metaphotonic design, it identifies geometries that maintain high scattering response across the entire wavelength range rather than only in an average sense.
 This directly addresses the challenge of designing multifunctional and broadband nanophotonics devices, where hybrid design frameworks are already employing BO to solve worst-case objectives (e.g., maximizing minimum efficiency) in compressed latent spaces.
 Our MM-FBO framework provides the formal, efficient acquisition strategy needed for exactly these types of problems, moving beyond standard Expected Improvement used on scalarized objectives.
 In VPI, it accelerates the discovery of infiltration profiles that are robust to coupled reaction--diffusion dynamics.
 The approach is computationally efficient, relying on vectorized moment calculations and adaptive exploration strategies that avoid costly Monte Carlo approximations.
 At the same time, the framework is flexible and can be applied to a broad range of functional optimization problems beyond the case studies considered here.

 The work also has limitations.
-The assumption of independence among functional principal component scores, while justified empirically in our data, may not hold in all settings.
+The assumption of independence among the coefficient processes, while justified empirically in our data, may not hold in all settings.
 Extending the method to correlated scores through multi-output Gaussian processes remains an important direction, albeit at higher computational costs.
-Similarly, the scalability of the approach with respect to the number of retained components $M$ warrants further study, since error statistics grow quadratically with $M$.
+Similarly, the scalability of the approach with respect to the number of retained components $M$ warrants further study, since squared deviation statistics grow quadratically with $M$.
 Finally, while our acquisition adapts dynamically, additional research is needed to better understand exploration--exploitation trade-offs in high-dimensional functional spaces.

 In summary, this work advances BO by directly addressing functional responses under worst-case criteria.
 Our method unites functional representation, probabilistic modeling, and robust acquisition into a tractable framework that is both theoretically grounded and practically effective.
 We anticipate that these ideas will stimulate further research at the interface of functional data analysis, robust optimization, and machine learning for scientific discovery.